rpdelaney/l4d2-tourney-rules/rules.md

 be replayed following a restart round.
 If necessary the final scores will be calculated manually.

-######5.9.2 Unclearable survivors
+######5.9.2 Un-clearable survivors
-If a pinned survivor is unclearable after an infected player gains control of the tank, either team can request that the round be replayed.
+If a pinned survivor cannot be cleared after an infected player gains control of the tank, either team can request that the round be replayed.
 If requested, the tournament directors may review demos and determine if the result of the replayed round will be used, or if some